Nexosis/nexosis.github.io/_guides/analyzing-classification-results.md

 In this case you can see that as we read a horizontal row for the actual value of "0" that 66 were correctly predicted to be "0", but that 23 predictions incorrectly classified a result of "1".
 So that's a total of 89 possible zeroes where the model missed around 26% of the time.

-One more example to help solidfy what you're seeing here.
+Let's look at one more example to help solidify the concepts.
 In the following example a number of tweets have been classified as either having "negative", "neutral", or "positive" sentiment.
 Here the model is decent, but again far from perfect.

 ![confuion matrix csgo](../assets/img/airline_confusionmatrix.png){:width="800px"}

 In this example you can again read across the rows and identify that the model had a hard time with "neutral" being falsely classified as "negative"; getting it wrong 105 times, or 34%.
-One of the other thing we can see in this matrix is that test values were overwhelmingly negative and that the model does pretty well with that dominant class; getting it right around 85% of the time.
+One of the other things we see in this matrix is that test values were overwhelmingly negative and that the model does pretty well with that dominant class; getting it right around 85% of the time.